 Clover offers integrated point-of-sale systems for restaurants, retailers, and service companies.
 Its business model is similar to Apple’s, in that the customer gets a device with basic functionality and purchases additional features from an app store.
-Clover POS systems include payment processing and basic analytics, and users can add things like payroll, loyalty plans, and inventory management.
+Clover POS systems include accepting payments of all forms, reporting, managing orders, inventory and employees.
+Users can add things like payroll, gift cards, and other business management tools.

-Clover is a solid choice for small and medium-sized businesses looking for a flexible POS system.
+Clover is a solid choice for small and medium-sized businesses looking for a flexible and reliable POS system.
 Clover was one of the first companies to recognize that most SMBs don’t have the money to pay upfront for a point-of-sale subscription.
 Businesses make a one-off payment for the device and decide what other features they want.
-Apps can be added and removed at any time, making this a great solution for small and medium-sized businesses with plans to grow.
+By buying directly from the Clover official website, businesses can purchase devices through an installment plan of 3 payments with 0% interest.
+Apps can be added and removed at any time and all Clover devices automatically sync with each other, making this a great solution for small and medium-sized businesses with plans to grow.

 Clover offers sophisticated POS devices with the option of purchasing extra features through its Clover App Market.

 Here are the main features of a Clover POS system:

 Judging by customer feedback, most Clover users agree the system is easy to set up and use.
 Like a new phone or tablet, setting up a Clover device really only requires turning it on, installing the software, and configuring the settings to your needs.
 Adding a new integration is easy: simply log on to the Clover App Market, choose your preferred app, and download (some apps may have an additional subscription fee).
 If you do happen to run into trouble, the Clover website contains an extensive Help Center with pages on how to set up and use the system.
 Plus, Clover offers 24/7 U.S. based customer support that you contact via phone, email or chat.